 Our interventional pain management (spine) techniques include but are not limited to:

 - Sacroiliac injections

 To learn more about some of these and other techniques, please refer to our Patient Education library.

-Rest assured, at Advanced Orthopedics Center, our entire pain management team will work closely with you and your doctor to determine the options that work best for you.
-This will depend on the type of pain you’re experiencing and its severity, any risk factors involved, or other barriers to treatment.
+Rest assured, at Advanced Orthopedic Center, our entire pain management team will work closely with you and your doctor to determine what options work best for you.
+This will depend on the type of pain you’re experiencing, its severity, the risk factors involved, and any other barriers to treatment.

-To learn more about our interventional pain management approach, call Advanced Orthopedics Center at (941) 629-6262 and schedule an appointment or simply use our convenient online form.
+To learn more about our interventional spine pain management approach, call Advanced Orthopedic Center in Port Charlotte at (941) 629-6262 and schedule an appointment.